 The birthday cake is often a bit of a last minute panic in our house because I’m not a perfectionist when it comes to baking.
-And when there’s a party, there’s always a lot to organise so an easy to make home made cake is an ultimate winner in my opinion.
+And when there’s a party, there’s always a lot to organise so a quick and easy to make home made cake is an ultimate winner in my opinion.

 Chocolate Biscuit Cake is one of my (many) weaknesses- I hope heaven is filled with chocolate biscuit cake because then I’d eat it non-stop and never worry about my shape.
 I craved it just after I had my first baby and I wouldn’t be surprised if my milk was chocolate flavoured.
-I stopped when my baby got spots and the midwife said, “Have you been eating chocolate?”
-(Oh the misery!)
+I stopped when my baby got spots and the midwife took one look at her and said, “Have you been eating chocolate, naughty mummy?”
+That hurt I have to say.

 This recipe really did only take me 15 minutes to make.
 It needs four hours afterwards to set though.

 You could make this with dark chocolate but leave out the cocoa for an extremely rich cake.
-Adding walnuts makes it kind of a posh alternative option for adults.
-Adding raisins makes it sort of healthy. 🙂
+Adding walnuts makes it kind of a posh alternative option for adults (and royalty).
+Adding raisins makes it even feel healthy.

 So this is what you need: